-We have audited the consolidated financial statements of BancTenn Corp. and Subsidiary as of and for the year ended December 31, 2013, and have issued our report thereon which contains an unmodified opinion on those consolidated financial statements.
+We have audited the consolidated financial statements of BancTenn Corp. and Subsidiary as of and for the year ended December 31, 2014, and have issued our report thereon which contains an unmodified opinion on those consolidated financial statements.
 See page 1.

 Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The consolidating information on pages 38 and 39 is presented for purposes of additional analysis of the consolidated financial statements rather than to present the financial position and results of operations of the individual companies and is not a required part of the consolidated financial statements.
+The consolidating information is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
 The consolidating information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements as a whole.

-Mauldin & Jankins, LLC
+Mauldin & Jenkins, LLC

-Chattanooga, Tennessee March 25, 2014
+Chattanooga, Tennessee March 19, 2015